Code-Institute-Submissions/Meet-The-Adventure/README.md

 * Gaol

 a.
 Green lush website theme will meet the new user.
 b.
-I want the user to be intrigued to click around the site intuitively.
+I want the user to be intrigued to click around the site intuitively and find new sights about mental growth and energetic living, or thrilling maybe is a better word.

 * Regular visitor